Author: Jeff Brown

 Guided Reading Level:

-Classics, Comedy and Humor
+Classics, Comedy and Humor, Fantasy

-Pride and Self-Esteem, Helping Others, Family Life
+Pride and Self-Esteem, Helping Others, Changes and New Experiences, Family Life, Individuality, Violence and Crime

 Young Stanley Lambchop is a perfectly nice, average boy who leads a perfectly nice, average life.
 But one morning something is different: Stanley's bulletin board has fallen on him during the night, and when his parents pull him out from under it, they find that he is suddenly only half-an-inch thick.